 Global Communities has been working continuously in Honduras since 1985, implementing a variety of development projects focused on housing, sanitation, disaster mitigation, municipal development, environmental management, agriculture, sustainable tourism and economic development.
-Our current programs run the gamut from supporting small, rural farmers; engaging unemployed, urban youth; protecting victims of trafficking; and a nation-wide program that aims to reduce the risk of HIV infection in Honduras through large-scale prevention interventions, which target the general as well as at-risk populations.
+Our current programs focus on nation-wide interventions to prevent HIV/AIDS and malaria as well as support to organizations that combat human trafficking.

 With the support of the Alcoa Community Foundation, Global Communities implemented the Youth Engagement for Advancing Hope (YEAH) program in Ciudad Acuña.
 Through YEAH, Global Communities engaged vulnerable youth by providing the promise of long-term job opportunity as an alternative to violence.

 In 2007, Global Communities responded to a 7.9 magnitude earthquake which devastated the rural province of Ica.
 In the aftermath of the disaster, Global Communities assisted families that had lost their homes and livelihoods and helped them to regain a sense of normalcy by working collaboratively to build transitional shelters, sanitation facilities and classrooms.